hyperledger/iroha-2-docs/src/guide/build-and-install.md

 If you go with the one-line `curl` script, you will be guided through the setup process.
 Just go with the defaults.

-## Troubleshooting: Rust toolchain
+### Troubleshooting: Rust Toolchain

+::: details Click to expand

-Sometimes, things don't go to plan.
-Especially if you had `rust` on your system a while ago, but didn't upgrade.
+Sometimes, things don’t go as planned.
+Especially if you had `rust` on your system a while ago, but didn’t upgrade.
 A similar problem can occur in
-Python: XKCD has a famous example of what that might look like.
+Python: XKCD has a famous example of what that might look like:

 <div class="flex justify-center">